And emote 'til we overbloat

 - Anastasia at the end of Journey to the Past has a long note which last at least 20 seconds

 - Pink Floyd's "Sheep" from Animals has many of these. ''MEEK AND OBEDIENT YOU FOLLOW THE LEADER DOWN WELL TRODDEN CORRIDORS INTO THE VALLEY OF STEEEEEEEEEEEEE!!!''
-The first two sentences of the verses end on a really long note that slowly morphs into an air horn.
-It's a really subtle and really cool effect, and you don't notice it until Roger's voice is completely unrecognizable.
+The first two lines of each verse end on a really long note that slowly morphs into a synthesizer drone; it's a really subtle and really cool effect, and you don't notice it until Roger's voice is completely unrecognizable.

 - A lot of barbershop songs end with a single held note (called a "post") and the other three parts resolving around it.
 YouTube multi-tracker Finey Leee demonstrates for your enjoyment.
 (34 seconds, for those wondering.)